 310 American Military History (3) American military history from the American Revolution to the present.
 Evaluation of significant battles from the viewpoints of the participants, their resources, decision-making techniques, and the nine principles of war.
 Discussion of all of America's wars.
 Emphasis on the Civil War, World War I, World War II, Korea, and Vietnam.
 (Same as Mil Sci 310)

-403 (603) Social and Cultural History of the United (3) Based on an analysis of gender, race, class and ethnicity, this course examines American society “from the bottom up,” looking at such issues as the environment, health and demography, religious values, industrialization, cities and suburbia, social movements, popular culture and everyday life.
+403 (603) Social and Cultural History of the United States (3) Based on an analysis of gender, race, class and ethnicity, this course examines American society “from the bottom up,” looking at such issues as the environment, health and demography, religious values, industrialization, cities and suburbia, social movements, popular culture and everyday life.
 1600 to Present.

 404 (604) Sex and Gender in American History (3) Topical study of sexuality and gender over the four centuries since the arrival of Europeans in North America.
 The course will examine important theories and trends within the vibrant subfield of cultural history.
 Focusing on the private sphere as well as the public sphere led cultural historians to examine issues of sexuality and to recognize its intersection with race, gender, class, age, time period, region, and culture.
 The course will focus on such themes as courtship, marriage, sexualities, the politics of reproduction, prostitution, sexually transmitted diseases, sexual violence, and sex censorship.